alexpwrd/SimulationAI-Hackathon-Project/README.md

    - Select your branch and the main branch to compare.
    - Enter details about the PR and submit it.

-5. **Review and merge the pull request:**
+5. **Peer Review and merge the pull request:**
    Have at least one other team member review the PR.
 Address any comments or required changes.
-Once approved, merge the PR.

-   - Click 'Merge Pull Request' once it's approved.
-   - Delete the branch if it's no longer needed.
+Once you have a green light from your fellow hacker, merge the PR to main branch.

 ### Best Practices